 - Furniture for waiting area and workstations

-- Decorate and design the shop with your desired clientele in mind
+- Create the salon design with your desired clientele in mind

 - Ample lighting